prasso/prasso_api/README.md

 ## About Prasso
 Prasso is a rapid prototyping and app development platform that streamlines the process of building functional mobile and web apps.
-Its wizard-like interface enables no-code app assembly, while the backend leverages the robust Laravel framework for scalability.
+Its wizard-like interface enables low-code app assembly, while the backend leverages the robust Laravel framework for scalability.
 Key benefits include simplified prototyping, customization options, time savings, seamless integration with tools like Firebase, and comprehensive documentation.
 Prasso allows you to quickly validate and iterate on app ideas before full development.
 Its open-source nature provides the flexibility to tailor the platform to your needs.
 Overall, Prasso empowers users to efficiently create, customize and rapidly deploy app prototypes to gather user feedback and refine concepts.

 Prasso offers several compelling reasons to use its software: